zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 };

 // Warning: (ae-forgotten-export) The symbol "UserFolder" needs to be exported by the entry point lib.d.ts
-// Warning: (ae-forgotten-export) The symbol "LinkFolder" needs to be exported by the entry point lib.d.ts
 //
 // @public (undocumented)
 export type Folder = UserFolder | LinkFolder;